stancld/zonelens/README.md

 </div>

-**Strava Zones** enhances your Strava experience by visualizing your Heart Rate (HR) zone data directly on your Training Calendar.
+**ZoneLens** enhances your Strava experience by visualizing your Heart Rate (HR) zone data directly on your Training Calendar.
 Understand your training intensity at a glance and optimize your efforts!

 Visit our website: [strava-zones.com](https://strava-zones.com)